mohammedmohammed1/AI-Resume-Parser-Analysis/README.md

-AI-Resume-Parser-Analysis
+🚀 AI-Resume-Parser-Analysis
-AI-powered Resume Prediction app using Streamlit and ML.
-Extracts resume text, predicts job roles, stores results in SQLite, and offers easy management of predictions.
-A simple yet effective tool for resume analysis and career insights
-Perfect

- 📌 README.md
+📌 Overview

-Resume Prediction App

-An AI-powered application that analyzes resumes, predicts job roles, and stores results in an SQLite database.
+This Project is focuses on AI-powered application that analyzes resumes, predicts job roles, and stores results in an SQLite database.
 Built with **Streamlit** and **scikit-learn**, this project provides a simple yet effective way to parse, analyze, and manage resumes.

  🚀 Features
 - Extracts text from resumes (PDF/DOCX).